VirtualClaudioBoy/GalaginoPlus/README.md

 ![Galagino Plus screenshot](images/galaginoplus.png)

-# Galagino Plus with 43 games and the ability to save the highest scores of each game !
+# A new Galagino with 43 games and the ability to save the highest scores of each game !

 The main new feature of this version, besides the new games added, is the permanent saving of high scores and player names.